Jeremy Jordan (actor, born 1984): 2008-2010: Early career, Broadway debut and West Side Story

+2011-2018: Newsies, Bonnie & Clyde, Tony nomination and further success

+He reprised the role of Clyde when Bonnie & Clyde opened on Broadway on December 1, 2011.
+The show closed on December 30, 2011, after 36 performances.

 Jordan played Jack in the stage version of Newsies at the Paper Mill Playhouse in New Jersey in September and October 2011.
 Jordan reprised the lead role as Jack Kelly in Disney's Newsies on Broadway, with music by Alan Menken, lyrics by Jack Feldman, and book by Harvey Fierstein.
 Newsies opened at the Nederlander Theatre on March 29, 2012.
 For the role, Jordan was nominated for the 2012 Tony Award for Best Performance by a Leading Actor in a Musical.
 He was nominated for a 2013 Grammy Award for Best Musical Theatre Album as a principal soloist on the Newsies original cast album.

 He appeared in the Stephen Sondheim and Wynton Marsalis staged concert A Bed and A Chair for Encores! at New York City Center from November 13 to 17, 2013, along with Norm Lewis and Bernadette Peters.
 In December 2013, Jordan appeared in Hit List, a concert presentation of the fictional musical created for the second season of Smash.
 He has performed at 54 Below in New York City many times as both a soloist and with his Smash costars.
-On February 16, 2015, Jordan starred as Leo Frank, opposite Laura Benanti as Lucille Frank, in the concert production of Parade, also written by Jason Robert Brown, at the Lincoln Center's Avery Fisher Hall.
+On February 16, 2015, Jordan starred as Leo Frank, opposite Laura Benanti as Lucille Frank, Joshua Henry as Jim Conley, and Ramin Karimloo as Tom Watson, in the concert production of Parade, also written by Jason Robert Brown, at the Lincoln Center's Avery Fisher Hall.
 Jordan was featured as Light Yagami in the 2014/2015 English concept album of Death Note: The Musical.

 In June 2016, Jordan reprised his role as Tony in the Hollywood Bowl concerts of West Side Story, alongside Karen Olivo and George Akram.

-Published on December 19, 2017, Jeremy Jordan was on a YouTube video as a musical director as well as Michael Gracey of a 2017 behind the scenes "The Greatest Showman" standing side by actor Hugh Jackman.
-(The Greatest Showman "From Now On" 20th Century FOX) In October 2018 Jordan appeared in the play American Son, on Broadway alongside Kerry Washington and Steven Pasquale, a role he and the others reprised in the play's 2019 Netflix film adaptation.
-In 2019 Jordan started appearing in the musical Waitress on Broadway alongside Shoshana Bean.
-In April 2021, he gave an interview on The Theatre Podcast with Alan Seales, discussing his 54/Below cabaret show "Carry On".
+In October 2018, Jordan appeared in the play American Son, on Broadway alongside Kerry Washington and Steven Pasquale, a role he and the others reprised in the play's 2019 Netflix film adaptation.